IKE Platform

 - Creates branch

-feature/<name>from the current HEAD. - If the subproject has a Maven version, sets a branch-qualified version (e.g.,
+feature/<name>from the current HEAD. - If the member has a Maven version, sets a branch-qualified version (e.g.,

 1.2.0-my-feature-SNAPSHOT).